 In August 2014, the Salt Lake Tribune reported that Utah has an estimated backlog of 2,700 untested rape kits.
-Like most states, Utah does not require its law enforcement agencies to count and test rape kits.
-In fact, just three states do—Colorado, Illinois and Texas—and because of the reforms these states have implemented, we now have a more accurate picture of the backlog there.
+However, like most states, Utah does not require its law enforcement agencies to track or count rape kits, making it difficult to know for certain the extent of the rape kit backlog here.
+A growing number of states, all across the country, are making real reforms to end the backlog.
 This can happen in Utah, too.
 Take action today to advocate for transparency and change from our elected officials.

 Testing Status Unknown